 Pattern Explanation 0011 601XX.
 This pattern will allow me to dial a Malaysian Mobile number.
 The 0011 will be stripped before the number is sent to Oztell.
 Oztell does not require the 0011.
 It only requires the Country code.
-0 [378]NXXXXXXX If the trunk.
+0 [378]NXXXXXXX You will dial Australian telephone number as normal using 03, 02 prefix but the route will strip the leading 0 before it is sent to the trunk.
 If the trunk requires the 0, the trunk will insert it.
 1[38]XX.
 This is for dialing 1300, 1800 and 13 numbers.
 899060XX.
-For dialing Oztell inter Oztell users NXXXXXXX Catchall for dialing a local number that doesn't start with 1
+For dialing Oztell inter Oztell users NXXXXXX Catchall for dialing a local number that doesn't start with 1